TransformingMusicology/mei-tmus/documentation/performance-related.md

 ### Bends
 Much of the core semantics of bends can be provided by `<bend>`.
 Currently, notes participating in a bend have explicit pitch.
 This is not the case in guitar tablature bends, where displacement from non-bent pitch must be specified.
+**All notes that participate in a bend (apart from the first) must have `@bend.startid` to point to the first (pitched) note that is included in the bend gesture.
+Those subsequent notes must not provide differing `@tab.course` or `@tab.fret` information. **

 Bend displacements (`@dis`) are specified in number of semitones, and the textual content of the element indicates how the bend is specified in the source.